 "Please accept _____________, a Global Health Pre-Approved Course, towards _______________ requirements for my Global Health ___________ (Major/Minor)."

-What do I do it I want a course to count for my minor but it is currently counting towards my major?
+What do I do if I want a course to count for my minor, but it is currently counting towards my major?

-If you would like a course that is currently applying towards your major to count towards your Global Health minor, please email your major and ask them to reject the course.
+If you would like a course that is currently applying towards your major to count towards your Global Health minor, please send your major advisor a message in the VAC and ask them to reject the course.

-If the course does not automatically populate under your Global Health requirements once that is done, please send a message in the Virtual Advising Center to request the course to be counted.
+If the course does not automatically populate under your Global Health requirements once that is done, please send a message to the Global Heatlh Program in the Virtual Advising Center to request the course to be counted.